What's going on in Sector67 right now!

 Artist?
 Engineer?
 Programmer?
 Sculpturer?
 Tinkerer?
 Hobbiest?
 RC Enthusiast?
 Maker?
 Builder?
 Prototyper?
 Business Person?
 Thinker?
 Visionary?
 Entertainer?
 Designer?
 Writer?
 Hacker? - We'd like to give you a place to work and discover new ideas.

-We have a little over 6600 square feet including two full garage bays at 2100 Winnebago St (Atwood Neighborhood on the near east side), feel free to stop out during hours posted on the calendar or call 608-241-4605 to see if anyone is here.
+We have a little over 8500 square feet at 2100 Winnebago St (Atwood Neighborhood on the near east side), feel free to stop out during hours posted on the calendar or call 608-241-4605 to see if anyone is here.
 Full memberships are 100/month, 50/month for college students.
 This membership gives you access to the space, tools, and equipment you've been trained to use.
-We offer a la carte classes for more sophisticated equipment like welders, mills, lathes, 3D printers; and requiring a shop safety/orientation class to keep the insurance companies happy and you safe.
-Most classes are (roughly) flat rate 20/hour and are available to members and non-members.
+We offer a la carte classes for more sophisticated equipment like welders, mills, lathes, 3D printers; and require a shop safety/orientation class to keep the insurance companies happy and you safe.
+Most classes are (roughly) flat rate 20/hour.

 View Larger Map

 Looking for a great environment to launch your business?
-Sector67 is leasing desk space in a shared office environment for 200/month (cost includes a membership).
+Sector67 is leasing desk space in a shared office environment for 200/month (cost includes a membership) for a 7' x 7' dedicated workspace.
+We also have 4' dedicated desks for 150/month (cost includes a membership).
 Amenities include parking, "land line" telephone, wired/wireless internet, access to a conference room, business mailing address, over 320 square feet of whiteboard, full workshop/machine shop access, and the potential to collaborate with other Sector67 members to get your business moving forward.
 Contact us to set up a tour and to learn more about the benefits of working from Sector67.

 We have lots of equipment, it's not all listed here.

 - Thermal Dynamics Dynapack 110 plasma cutter that can cut up to 3/8" metal